gregbg218/DSA/SLIDING_WINDOW/Fruits into Baskets.md

 Basically the problem says u have 2 baskets , 1 basket can contain only 1 type of fruit and any number of fruits of that type

+Our goal is to fill the 2 baskets with maximum fruits

 ![image](https://github.com/user-attachments/assets/9c5920b7-cc89-48bd-8e8a-f2e115362dfa)